j4yb1rd/DATA4380-IndividualProject/README.md

 ## Overview

-* The task is to use several patients’ rs-fMRIs, convert them individually into time series of 48 features using the Harvard-Oxford Cortical Structural Atlas, and train deep linear neural networks for several pertinent regions to produce a regression result; namely, these results will be a probability of whether each individual patient has Autism Spectrum Disorder (ASD).
+* The task was to use several patients’ rs-fMRIs, convert them individually into time series of 48 features using the Harvard-Oxford Cortical Structural Atlas, and train deep linear neural networks for several pertinent regions to produce a regression result; namely, these results would be a probability of whether each individual patient has Autism Spectrum Disorder (ASD).
+* Only the orbitofronal cortex was considered for a small selection of 80 patients from NYU.
-* Summary of the performance achieved: TBD
+* Summary of the performance achieved:  Results from training a model on the OFC time series indicate an accuracy of up to 81%, but through many simulations appear no better than random.

 ### Motivation and Background